ericbulloch/kwmd/README.md

 I would start at the top of the port listing and work my way down.
 So I would see that ssh is running on port 22.
 I would try to ssh to that port and note if it allowed password authentication or if it was expecting and ssh key.
 I would note the response either way.
 I would also do a search to see if OpenSSH 7.2p2 has a vulnerability.

 After that, I would move on to port 80.
-This time I would following my [web hacking](/concepts/web_hacking.md) notes on my [concepts](/concepts) page.
+This time I would following my [website hacking](/concepts/website_hacking.md) notes on my [concepts](/concepts) page.

 ### FTP (File Transfer Protocol)